melj-code/melj-code/README.md

 ### Hi there 👋

-- 🔭 I’m currently completing the CFG Software Degree (you can find more details here: https://codefirstgirls.com/courses/cfgdegree/)
 - 🌱 I’m currently working on cleaning up and improving my projects... please bare with me 😅
 - 👯 I’m looking to collaborate on Progressive and Inspirational Projects 💡
 - 🤔 I’m looking for help with finding a mentor 👀